yegor256/npm-files/README.md

 ```

 With request body which contains `data` field which contains `base64` content of the package.
-Then we generate the meta data and `.tar` package and save it to asto.
+Then we generate the meta data and `.tar` package and save it into asto.

 2. Let's say now we want to install our package via command: